 Days of Crisis

 In 1929, just after Republican President Herbert Hoover (1874-1964) took office, the U.S. economy contracted, after eight years of unprecedented growth.
-There followed on October 29, Black Friday, when the Stock Market took a nosedive.
-The Dow Jones Industrial Average lost 40 percent of value in eight weeks.
+Then, on Black Thursday, October 24, the stock market took a nosedive.
+The following week, further steep losses were recorded on what became know as Black Monday and Black Tuesday.
+The Dow Jones Industrial Average lost 40 percent of its value in eight weeks.
 Economists and historians cite many causes of this Depression, and all agreed it was the most serious economic calamity yet experienced.

 The Hoover Administration took the position that government should not interfere with capitalism, but President Hoover and the Congress did pass protective tariffs on imported goods.
 This action might have supported domestic industries, but it also served to export the depression to Europe, which in the years since World War I had become heavily reliant on U.S. markets for its goods.

 It would take about a year for the full effect of The Depression to hit Seattle and King County.
 Virtually every sector of the economy was hit.
 Exports through the Port of Seattle dropped, leaving maritime and dock workers unemployed.
 Construction, which had boomed in the 1920s, slowed dramatically.
 Wood products industries reduced production.
 Manufacturers lost orders and lay off workers or cut back their hours.
 Coal mining, which had been a foundation of the Puget Sound economy for decades, ended.

 Probably the first political group to take action in the hard times after the stock market crash was the Communist Party.
 They demonstrated against the capitalist system on Armistice Day, November 11, 1929.
 Mayor Frank Edwards adopted a hard line and ordered 31 people arrested.
 Nationally, the Communists organized the National Unemployed Council, which had a local affiliate.